pawelgrzybek/pawelgrzybek.com/content/posts/2019-07-26-static-promise-methods-explained.md

 - rejected - promise failed
 - settled - succeeded or failed

-To orchestrate its lifecycle, promise is using few methods from it's propotype:
+To orchestrate its lifecycle, promises are using few methods from it's prototype:

 - `than` - adds callback to fulfilled promise
 - `catch` - adds callback to rejected promise